ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-thunks.md

 # Adding typed thunks

 Easy Peasy exports a `Thunk` type, allowing you to declare a [thunk](/docs/api/thunk) against your model interface.
-The full typing definition for the `Thunk` type is:
+The signature for this type is:

 ```typescript
 type Thunk<